-people analytics (HR analytics)
+What is people analytics (HR analytics)?

-Using people analytics, HR departments can working alone or with data scientists to gain insights into areas such as talent pipeline issues, rate the effectiveness of retention efforts, understand employee performance and workforce productivity, and assess which wellness and learning programs are working.
+Using people analytics, HR departments can work alone or with data scientists to gain insights into areas such as talent pipeline issues, the effectiveness of retention efforts, employee performance and workforce productivity, and assess which wellness and learning programs are working.

 How is people analytics used?